AkiraBrahe/BTX_ExpansionPack/README.md

 **TL;DR: BEX + Bigger Drops + CAB → CAC-C → (TBD) → Expansion Pack**

-⚠ Starting a new game is recommended.
-If you already have Playable Tanks installed, you'll need to do a clean install.
+⚠ If you've already installed Playable Tanks, you'll need to do a clean install.

 - Install the latest versions of [CAC-C](https://github.com/mcb5637/BTX_CAC_Compatibility/releases/latest) and, optionally, [The Big Deal Add-On](https://github.com/Hounfor/The-Big-Deal-Add-On) for BEX + CAC-C.
-- Update the CAB in "legacy" mode if you haven't done so in a while.
+- Update the CAB if you haven't done so in a while.
 - Remove the ".modtek" folder to force Modtek to rebuild the cache.
-- Remove the "BTX_MechPack" and "BTX_VeePack" mod folders if present.
+- Remove the "BTX_ExpansionPack" or "BTX_MechPack" mod folders if present.
 - Unpack the mod folders from the "BTX_ExpansionPack" archive into the "Mods" folder, overwriting when prompted.
-<br>The archive includes a modified version of Playable Tanks/VTOLs.
+The archive already includes a modified version of Playable Tanks/VTOLs.

 ### Optionals
 - **For all DHS in the engine to dissipate 6 heat instead of 4**: